SocialInteractionLab/problang-v2/chapters/app-01-probability.md

 {: data-executable="true" data-thebe-executable="true"}

 This teensy model simply returns the possible outcomes of the coin flip.
-It demonstrates `memo`'s core enumeration mechanism - rather than calling the function with specific arguments, `memo` considers all possible arguments and their outcomes.
+It demonstrates `memo`'s basic enumeration mechanism - rather than calling the function with specific arguments, `memo` considers all possible arguments and their outcomes.

 **Example 2: Computing a distribution**

 What makes `memo` a probabilistic programming language is that it natively builds probability distributions.
-We'll model an agent (called `observer`) who makes random choices and compute probabilities over those choices.
+To take this it for a spin, we'll model an agent (called `observer`) who makes random choices and compute probabilities over those choices.

-The syntax `observer: given(c in Coin, wpp=1)` creates an `observer` agent who samples a value `c` from the `Coin` domain.
-The `wpp=1` means "with probability proportional to 1" - since both coin values get the same weight, this creates a uniform distribution.

-The `Pr[observer.c == _c]` syntax asks: "What's the probability that the observer's coin choice equals the value `_c`?"

-By convention, we will we variables with underscores like `_c` to indicate that these are the values we're building the distribution over.

 ```python
 @memo